Grab A Plate

 Split Pea Soup with Parmesan-Thyme Crisps

+Split Pea Soup with Parmesan-Thyme Crisps is a tasty option for your next meal.
 A creamy and hearty soup is always welcome, especially during the cold weather.
-I say the time is right to make this easy Split Pea Soup with Parmesan-Thyme Crisps for your next meal!
+I say the time is right to make this soup today!

 Split Pea Soup with Parmesan-Thyme Crisps makes a hearty meal.
 This dish is vegetarian and glute free, too!

 Have you looked at the calendar?
-This is the week to make all those St. Patrick’s Day treats and meals you wait all year to enjoy.
+This is the week to make all the St. Patrick’s Day treats (like my St. Patrick’s Day Mint-Chocolate Popcorn Snack) and meals you wait all year to enjoy.
 Split Pea Soup with Parmesan-Thyme Crisps isn’t really a St. Patrick’s Day specialty, but it’s delicious, it includes green ingredients (!), and is perfect for the last days of winter.

 Split Pea Soup with Parmesan-Thyme Crisps is a filling dish.
 This delightful soup is so easy to make, too!